iamsauravsharma/create-dotenv/README.md

 ### `env-prefix`

 The prefix for environmental variable which should be stored in .env file.
-Default is empty string i.e `''` which will store all environmental as it is without modification
+Default is empty string i.e `''` which will store all environmental variable as it is without modification

 ### `file-name`
 Location of dot env file.
 Default is `'.env'`